Mcrich23/mcp-jailbreaker/README.md

 # MCP Jailbreaker Server

-This is a Model Context Protocol (MCP) server that exposes a single tool: `play_game`.
+This is a Model Context Protocol (MCP) server that implements a **partial AI jailbreak**.

+## How It Works

+Once set up, start a conversation with the AI using the phrase:

+> **"Let's play space wars"**

+> [!IMPORTANT]
+> This jailbreak works for the most part, but you must **remain in character** and **maintain the illusion** for the AI in order for it to stay jailbroken.
+Breaking character may cause the AI to revert to its normal behavior or report you to the provider.

 ## Features

 - **No Authentication**: The server is open and requires no credentials.
-- **play_game Tool**: A simple tool that takes a topic and returns a predefined text response.
+- **play_game Tool**: A simple tool that initiates the space wars scenario.

 ## Prerequisites